jupegarnica/garn-validator/README.md

     isValidOrLogAll(Number, Boolean, String)(true);

     expect(globalThis.console.error).toHaveBeenCalledWith(
-      new TypeError("value true do not match type Number") );
+      new TypeValidationError("value true do not match constructor Number") );
     expect(globalThis.console.error).toHaveBeenCalledWith(
-      new TypeError("value true do not match type String") );
+      new TypeValidationError("value true do not match constructor String") );
   });
   test("should log meaningful errors in schemas", () => {